microsoft/msquic/docs/Execution.md

 In fact, many things are expressly designed to be most efficient when the application does them on the callback.
 For instance, closing a handle to a connection or stream is ideally implemented in the "shutdown complete" indications.

-One important aspect of this design is that all blocking API (down) calls invoked on a callback always happen inline (to prevent deadlocks), and will supercede any calls in progress or queued from a separate thread.
+One important aspect of this design is that all blocking API (down) calls invoked on a callback always happen inline (to prevent deadlocks), and will supersede any calls in progress or queued from a separate thread.

 ## Threading

-By default, MsQuic creates its own threads to manage execution its logic.
+By default, MsQuic creates its own threads to manage the execution of its logic.
 The nature of the number and configuration of these threads depends on the configuration the apps passes to [RegistrationOpen](api/RegistrationOpen.md) or `QUIC_PARAM_GLOBAL_EXECUTION_CONFIG`.

 The default behavior is to create dedicated, per-processor threads that are hard affinitized to a given NUMA-node, and soft-affinitized (set 'ideal processor') to a given processor.
 These threads are then used to drive both the datapath (i.e. UDP) and QUIC layers.
-Great care it taken to (try to) align the MsQuic processing logic with the rest of the networking stack (including hardware RSS) so that all processing stays at least on the same NUMA node, but ideally the same processor.
+Great care is taken to (try to) align the MsQuic processing logic with the rest of the networking stack (including hardware RSS) so that all processing stays at least on the same NUMA node, but ideally the same processor.

 The complexity required to achieve alignment in processing across various threads and processors is why MsQuic takes the stance of managing all its own threading by default.
 The goal is to abstract all this complexity from the many applications that build on top, so every app doesn't have to build the necessary logic to do this itself.